kyma-project/examples/jaeger/README.md

 ## Overview

 The Kyma tracing component brings limited configuration options in contrast to the upstream [`jaeger`](https://github.com/jaegertracing/helm-charts/tree/main/charts/jaeger) chart.
-Modifications might be reset at next upgrade cycle.
+Modifications might be reset with the next upgrade cycle.

 An alternative can be a parallel installation of the upstream chart offering all customization options.
-The following instructions outline how to achieve such installation in co-existence to the Kyma stack.
+The following instructions outline how to perform such installation in co-existence with the Kyma stack.

 ## Prerequisites

-- Kyma >= 2.10 as the target deployment environment
+- Kyma version 2.10 or higher as the target deployment environment
-- kubectl >= 1.22.x
+- kubectl version 1.22.x or higher
 - Helm 3.x

 ## Installation